-Here at 123.ie we always have our safety hats on!
-We know that Halloween is one of the best times of the year between the toffee apples, trick or treating and of course the fireworks!
-However, it’s also crucial to remain safety-conscious during this time.
-Here are a few tips to ensure you have a happy and healthy Halloween break!
+Halloween is once again creeping (pun intended) towards and with it comes plenty of fun, spooky happenings and tasty treats.
+Here at 123.ie we always have our safety hats on - it’s part of our job you understand.
+We know that Halloween is one of the most fun times of the year between the toffee apples, trick or treating and bonfires, however, it’s also crucial to remain safety-conscious during this time with emergency services often reporting some of the highest rates of call-outs across the entire year.

 Trick or Treating is for adults too